sayamkanwar/TouchInverseJS/README.md

 You can now simply include the `touchinverse.min.js` file in your project and it'll add the plugin automatically.

-If you want to test it, a demo has been included in the repository by the name `demo.html`.
+If you want to test it, a demo has been included in the repository by the name of `demo.html`.
 You can fire up a python http server to test it: `python -m SimpleHTTPServer 80`.
 Open `http://localhost/demo.html` in your browser and you can see it in action.

 ## Issues
 If you encounter any issue, feel free ping me at sayamkanwar616@gmail.com. :)